Cinema MoneySaving tips & tricks

 It's no surprise to anyone that snacks and drinks bought at the cinema often have a high mark-up.
 Although that waft of popcorn when you enter the cinema lobby can easily tempt many, you'll be paying a lot more than if you brought your own snacks – though it's long been thought that cinemas don't allow this, so MoneySavers have been sneaking snacks into their bags, pockets and socks (maybe?) for years.

-While the big cinema chains we asked shared the same policy, it may not be same at all cinema brands or independents.
+While the big cinema chains we asked shared the same policy, it may not be universal at all cinema brands or independents.

 Don't waste money on a bad film – read user reviews